If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify, conversely, initially launched as an eCommerce platform and largely remained so.

-It’s famous for simplifying the processes involved in designing, launching, and managing a digital shop; never has eCommerce selling been more accessible to newcomers.
+It’s famous for simplifying the processes involved in designing, launching, and managing a digital shop, making eCommerce selling more accessible to newcomers.

 Both companies have had dramatic growth over the past couple of years.
-Presently, Square offers a wide range of business tools and an eCommerce platform as well.
-Through a dependable POS system, Shopify has expanded its horizon.
+Presently, Square offers a wide range of business tools, including an eCommerce platform.
+With a reliable POS system, Shopify has expanded its horizons.

 As a result, both brands now provide similar services and features.